 6. Create A Newsletter

-Most business collect contact information of existing as well as potential customers.
+Most businesses collect contact information of existing as well as potential customers.
 Once you have their contact information, you want to tell them more about your products and services.
 Sending them offers and discounts through email is great, but sometimes it can seem too pushy.

 Instead of directly advertising, your aim should be to inform them.
 One way to do so is to create an e-newsletter from your old blog posts.
-Take excerpts from your blog posts and create an newsletter from them to communicate what’s going on in a specific niche.
+Take excerpts from your blog posts and create a newsletter from them to communicate what’s going on in a specific niche.
 You can add a link to your blog post at the end of the newsletter.

 Newsletters can re-direct people to your website and get them interested in your products and services.
 They can even help you to increase your conversion rate.